stcybrdgs/wxMatchingEngine/README.md

 # wxMatchingEngine

-Scripts for an Approximate String Matching Engine for a project that maps products between multiple ERPs and a master data store.
+Scripts for an Approximate String Matching Engine using Python, spaCy, NLTK, and jellyfish.